Updated: Dec 10, 2021

 Fear plays a major role in pain and recovery.

-Most of us aren't quite sure what's going on and we're scared we're going to reinjure ourselves and we're not sure what we can or can't do, so we just avoid any movement that hurts.
+Most people aren't quite sure what's going on and are scared that they'll reinjure themselves.
+Because of this fear, they're not sure what they should or shouldn't do, so they just avoid any movement that hurts.

 After an injury or sprain, there are very specific movements that need to happen in order to lead to a healthy recovery.
 We need to keep gently working on the motion in order to gradually recover original mobility.
 If we don't intentionally work on it, we may never regain that motion.